21 May 2020

 - On the button link, enable "Dynamic", then select "Post Author URL".

 By following through this tutorial you should have a good understanding of creating custom post types, adding custom fields, and displaying them with Builder Pro using the dynamic content feature.
 This tutorial only demonstrates the basics of creating a dynamic custom post type.
 There are actually much more you can do with Builder Pro.
-In the upcoming part 2 tutorial, we will show how to use Advanced Archive Posts module to display any post type on a static page.
+In the upcoming tutorials, we will show how to create dynamic sites with PTB and ACF.